NanoBillion/gallant/README.md

 The starting point was the `gallant.hex` file as found on FreeBSD 14, which contained 502 glyphs at the time.
-This project currently provides more than 3500 glyphs.
+This project currently provides more than 4000 glyphs.
 Major additions:

 * Greek
 * Cyrillic
 * International Phonetic Association Extensions
+* Extended Latin characters
 * Zapf Dingbats
 * Tons of arrows
 * Tons of mathematical symbols
 * Pixel-perfect box drawing
 * Currency symbols
 * More punctuation
+* Just enough Katakana to say コンニチハ
 * Powerline glyphs in the *Private Use Area* at U+e0a0

 I have tried hard to keep the look of the font for Greek and Cyrillic glyphs, but not for symbols like arrows and mathematical operators where it makes no sense.
-Please let me know where I messed up (I can only barely read and write Greek, and hardly any Cyrillic).
+Please let me know where I messed up (I can only barely read and write Greek, and hardly any Cyrillic and no Japanese at all).
 I used the documents of *The Unicode Standard, Version 16.0* as guidance.
 See [Unicode.org](https://home.unicode.org/) for more on Unicode.

 ## Unicode Support

-Gallant currently contains only glyphs for blocks in the *Basic Multilingual Plane* (Plane 0).

 In the following table's Status column, *Complete* means all glyphs are present, *Partial* means at least one glyph is present, *TODO* means